antaldaniel/old_music_dataobservatory_eu/content/authors/admin/_index.md

 - Visitors
 ---

 A `data observatory` is a permanent observation point for social and economic data.
-We have [reviewed](https://dataobservatory.eu/faq/observatories/) about 45 functioning and 15 failed observatories to assess how a fragmented and conflict of interest fraught industry like music could build an affordable, useful and high quality Music Observatory.
+We have [reviewed](https://dataobservatory.eu/faq/observatories/) about 45 functioning and 15 failed observatories to assess how a fragmented and conflict of interest fraught industry like music could build its own shared data ecosystem.
+This is our subjective view how we would like to participate in the creation of an affordable, useful and high quality [European Music Observatory]().

+**Innovative Uses:**
+* [Automated Reports](): Evidence-based policy or advocacy reports, automated regulatory filings.
+* [Alternative Recommendation Engines](): Transparent (export and domestic) market targeting, playlisting, recommendation that work on behalf of the music creators and not against them.
+* [Smart Grants](): Grant design and control with evidence-based parameters and impact indicators.
+* [Original Valuations](): Music valuations and royalty setting that is not free-riding on comparisons and avoids a race to the bottom.

 **Data Pillars**:
 1. pillar: [Music Economy](http://data.music.dataobservatory.eu/#music-economy)
 2. pillar: [Music Diversity & Circulation](http://data.music.dataobservatory.eu/#music-diversity)
 3. pillar: [Music, Society and Citizenship](http://data.music.dataobservatory.eu/#music-society).

-**Innovative Uses**
-* Evidence-based Policy & Advocacy Reports
-* Ex Ante & Ex Post Grant Evaluation
-* Royalty Pricing, Damage Calculations & Valuing Music